haabdii/Data-Project-Educatioal-Equity-in-CA/README.md

 ![](Figures/ethnicity.png)

-I am sharing the jupyetr notebook of the project on this repository: Educational_Equity_CA.
+I am sharing the jupyetr notebook of the project on this repository: Educational_Equity_CA.ipynb